-In February 2016, the FASB issued ASU 2016-02 -Leases.
+In February 2016, the FASB issued ASU 2016-02 - Leases.
 The guidance requires that lessees recognize a lease liability, which is a lessee's obligation to make lease payments arising from a lease, measured on a discounted basis; and a right-of-use asset, which is an asset that represents the lessee's right to use, or control the use of, a specified asset for the lease term at the commencement date.
 The guidance also makes targeted improvements to align lessor accounting with the lessee accounting model and guidance on revenue from contracts with customers.
 The guidance is effective for the fiscal year beginning January 1, 2019, including interim periods within that fiscal year.
 Early application is permitted.
 The guidance must be adopted on a modified retrospective transition approach for leases existing, or entered into after, the beginning of the earliest comparative period presented in the financial statements.
-The FASB has also proposed another transition method, which is anticipated to be issued in an ASU shortly, which, in addition to the existing requirements to transition, permits an entity to transition to the new guidance by recognizing a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption without restating prior periods.
+The FASB has issued ASU 2018-11 - Leases, which, in addition to the existing reperiod a doption without restating prior periods and the Company intends to adopt the guidance in this manner.
 The Company's assessment of the impact of the guidance on its consolidated financial statements is ongoing.
 We anticipate that the adoption of the guidance will have a material impact on the Company's consolidated balance sheet due to the recognition of a lease liability and corresponding right-of-use asset.
-We have not finalized the assessment of the amount of the lease liability and right-of-use asset but we anticipate that it will result in the recording of lease assets of approximately \$25 million and a corresponding lease liability of approximately \$25 million.
+We have not finalized the assessment of the amount of the lease liability and right-of-use asset but we anticipate that it will result in the recording of lease assets of approximately \$20 million and a corresponding lease liability of approximately \$25 million.